spectreconsole/spectre.console/docs/input/cli/command-help.md

 2. When `-h` or `--help` appears immediately after a command has been specified (eg. `application.exe command --help`), then the help displayed is specific to the command and includes information about command specific switches and any default values.

-`Help.DefaultHelpProvider` is the `Spectre.Console` class responsible for determining context and preparing the help text to write to the console.
-It is an implementation of the public interface `Help.IHelpProvider`.
+`DefaultHelpProvider` is the `Spectre.Console` class responsible for determining context and preparing the help text to write to the console.
+It is an implementation of the public interface `IHelpProvider`.

 ## Custom help providers